 - Estimates indicate about 23 percent of individuals who use heroin will develop an opioid addiction.

 Opioids also may lead to narcotic bowel syndrome (NBS), a chronic health issue that is characterized by abdominal pain.
 The International Foundation for Functional Gastrointestinal Disorders notes NBS causes chronic or periodic abdominal pain, and NBS symptoms include bloating, constipation, and nausea.
 Furthermore, NBS usually worsens as the effect of an opioid wears off.
-Moreover, prescription pain medications (and over-the-counter NSAIDs) can damage the lining of the G.I. tract, making it more permeable (Leaky Gut Syndrome).
+Moreover, prescription pain medications (and over-the-counter NSAIDs) can damage the lining of the G.I. tract, making it more permeable (“leaky gut”).

-Clearly, opioids can be dangerous, but Colostrum-LD™ offers a viable alternative to these medications.
-Colostrum-LD™ contains cytokines, small secreted cells that have been shown to assist in quelling the inflammatory response.
-Numerous studies have indicated cytokines activate serotonin, a brain neurotransmitter that helps minimize pain and inflammation.
+Clearly, opioids can be dangerous, but Colostrum-LD® may help reduce the possibility of opioid dependency or attenuate the dependency on opioids.
+Colostrum-LD® contains cytokines, small secreted cells that have been shown to assist in maintaining a normal inflammatory response.
+Numerous studies have suggested cytokines activate serotonin, a brain neurotransmitter that helps minimize pain and related inflammation.

-Additionally, the growth factors in Colostrum-LD™ has been shown to help heal Leaky Gut Syndrome, which contributes to chronic and autoimmune conditions In particular, epithelial growth factor helps heal existing G.I. tissue damage and helps prevent future damage from occurring.
+Additionally, the growth factors in Colostrum-LD® have been shown to help reduce symptoms of leaky gut, which contributes to chronic and autoimmune conditions.
+In particular, epithelial growth factor (EGF) helps heal existing G.I. tissue damage and may protect the gut from future damage.